NCAR/NHUG/docs/blog/posts/2024-03-04-vscode-jupyter.md

 ![Remote Folder](2024-03-04-vscode-jupyter/media/openfolder.png)

+!!! warning
- * **Warning:** Only open small folders to improve performance and reduce memory load on Derecho login nodes.
+    Only open small folders to improve performance and reduce memory load on Derecho login nodes.
 VSCode will scan the entire contents of the directory at high frequency causing slow autocomplete for Intellisense and flag you for login resource abuse.

+!!! tip
-* **Tip**: You can connect to recently used remote paths by creating a new window and selecting it from the *Recent* list.
+    You can connect to recently used remote paths by creating a new window and selecting it from the *Recent* list.

 ## Terminal vs. File Explorer